Global Fashion Management MA

 Career opportunities

 The multidisciplinary nature of this programme means that you will have the chance to advance key competencies, knowledge and skills in global fashion management.
-This will allow you to understand and shape global retail operations by managing multinational fashion organisations, international retail, foreign market entry, and global supply chains and value chains.
+This will allow you to understand and shape global retail operations by managing multinational fashion organisations, international retail environments, global supply chains, and value chains.

 Graduates have gone into careers in a number of different fields.
-Many continue with their professional practice – our graduates have gone to work for companies such as LVMH Asia, French Connection, Lululemon, Emotech.
-There are graduates that have gone into academia as a lecturer or PhD researcher.
+Many continue with their professional practice –working for companies such as LVMH Asia, French Connection, Lululemon, Emotech.
+Others have entered academia as lecturers or PhD researchers.

 Careers support